aws/amazon-sagemaker-examples/advanced_functionality/distributed_tensorflow_mask_rcnn/README.md

    * Optionally, you can specify ```GIT_URL``` to add a Git-hub repository to the SageMaker notebook instance.
 If the Git-hub repository is private, you can specify ```GIT_USER``` and ```GIT_TOKEN``` variables.
    * Execute the customized ```stack-sm.sh``` script to create a CloudFormation stack using AWS CLI.

-The estimated time for creating this CloudFormation stack is 9 minutes.
+The estimated time for creating this CloudFormation stack is 30 minutes.
 The stack will create following AWS resources:

    1. A [SageMaker execution role](https://docs.aws.amazon.com/en_pv/sagemaker/latest/dg/sagemaker-roles.html)
    2. A [Virtual Private Network (VPC)](https://aws.amazon.com/vpc/) with Internet Gateway (IGW), 1 public subnet, 3 private subnets, a NAT gateway, a [Security Group](https://docs.aws.amazon.com/en_pv/vpc/latest/userguide/VPC_SecurityGroups.html), and a [VPC Gateway Endpoint to S3](https://docs.aws.amazon.com/en_pv/vpc/latest/userguide/vpc-endpoints-s3.html)
-   3. An optional [Amazon EFS](https://aws.amazon.com/efs/) file system with mount targets in each private subnet in the VPC.
+   3. [Amazon EFS](https://aws.amazon.com/efs/) file system with mount targets in each private subnet in the VPC.
+   4. [Amazon FSx for Lustre](https://aws.amazon.com/fsx/lustre/) file system in the VPC.
-   4. A [SageMaker Notebook instance](https://docs.aws.amazon.com/en_pv/sagemaker/latest/dg/nbi.html) in the VPC:
+   5. A [SageMaker Notebook instance](https://docs.aws.amazon.com/en_pv/sagemaker/latest/dg/nbi.html) in the VPC:
       * The EFS file-system is mounted on the SageMaker notebook instance
+      * The FSx for Lustre file-system is mounted on the SageMaker notebook instance
       * The SageMaker execution role attached to the notebook instance provides appropriate IAM access to AWS resources

 #### Create SageMaker notebook instance in an existing VPC

-This option is only recommended for advanced AWS users.
+This option is only recommended for **advanced AWS users**.
 Make sure your existing VPC has following:
   * One or more security groups
   * One or more private subnets with NAT Gateway access and existing EFS file-system mount targets
   * Endpoint gateway to S3

  [Create a SageMaker notebook instance](https://docs.aws.amazon.com/en_pv/sagemaker/latest/dg/howitworks-create-ws.html) in a VPC using AWS SageMaker console.
 When you are creating the SageMaker notebook instance, add at least 200 GB of local EBS volume under advanced configuration options.
-You will also need to [mount your EFS file-system on the SageMaker notebook instanxce](https://aws.amazon.com/blogs/machine-learning/mount-an-efs-file-system-to-an-amazon-sagemaker-notebook-with-lifecycle-configurations/).
+You will also need to [mount your EFS file-system on the SageMaker notebook instance](https://aws.amazon.com/blogs/machine-learning/mount-an-efs-file-system-to-an-amazon-sagemaker-notebook-with-lifecycle-configurations/), [mount your FSx for Lustre file-system on the SageMaker notebook instance](https://docs.aws.amazon.com/fsx/latest/LustreGuide/mount-fs-auto-mount-onreboot.html).

 ### Launch SageMaker training jobs

 Jupyter notebooks for training Mask R-CNN are listed below:

 - Mask R-CNN notebook that uses S3 bucket, or EFS, as data source: [mask-rcnn-scriptmode-experiment-trials.ipynb](mask-rcnn-scriptmode-experiment-trials.ipynb)
-- Mask R-CNN notebook that uses S3 bucker, or FSx Lustre file-system as data source: [```mask-rcnn-scriptmode-fsx.ipynb```](mask-rcnn-scriptmode-fsx.ipynb)
+- Mask R-CNN notebook that uses S3 bucker, or FSx for Lustre file-system as data source: [```mask-rcnn-scriptmode-fsx.ipynb```](mask-rcnn-scriptmode-fsx.ipynb)